Parents Transition Support

 - A Welcome Evening for parents and students to meet key staff.

-- Two induction days at The Cottesloe School, which ensure students are able to experience a variety of lessons and become familiar with the site.
+- Two induction days at The Cottesloe School, to ensure students are able to experience a variety of lessons and become familiar with the site.

 - A tailored induction plan runs from September.
 This includes support to help them adjust to school routines, pastoral support and subject inductions.